WICG/private-network-access/permission_prompt/explainer.md

 ## What are the alternatives?
 ### Blanket permission prompt

-A simple "attacker.com wants to connect to the private network: allow/deny" prompt.
+A simple "attacker.com wants to connect to the local network: allow/deny" prompt.
 This resembles [what is done in iOS today](https://support.apple.com/en-mk/HT211870).

 Such a prompt is hard to understand for users.
-What even is the private network?
+What even is the local network?
 It also grants too much privilege at once.
 A single misclick or wrong judgment call (users often click away prompts to get back to what they were doing) means the website is free to scan the local network for attacks and fingerprinting purposes.

 ### Fetch the device info differently
-One could imagine the name and ID of the device being served some other way, e.g. at a well-known URL: `/.well-known/private-network-access`.
+One could imagine the name and ID of the device being served some other way, e.g. at a well-known URL: `/.well-known/local-network-access`.
 It would be fetched first, then the prompt displayed, then the CORS preflight would be sent if permission was granted.

 In this model, the API used to trigger the permission prompt could be something else than `fetch()`.

 This seems to introduce more complexity for not much benefit.
-Private Network Access already mandates the use of preflights, two additional headers is the easiest for web developers to implement.
+Local Network Access already mandates the use of preflights, two additional headers is the easiest for web developers to implement.

 ### Identify the target differently